New Silk Route: History

-Messrs.
+In early 2006, Parag Saxena, Rajat Gupta, and Raj Rajaratnam joined Mark Schwartz, the former chairman of Goldman Sachs Asia, to start a blended hedge fund and private equity company called Taj Capital Partners Asia Fund.
+By December 2006, plans had changed; the hedge fund was dropped and the firm was renamed New Silk Route, focused on investing in South Asian companies.
+By mid 2010 the fund owned stakes in more than 10 Indian companies.

 Kumar, Rajaratnam, and Schwartz resigned as founding partners before the firm began operation.

 The firm enjoyed close relationships with both Goldman Sachs and the Galleon Group: "A month before joining Goldman’s board, Rajat Gupta began marketing a $2 billion hybrid private-equity and hedge fund vehicle called Taj Capital Partners with one of Goldman’s biggest hedge fund clients, Raj Rajaratnam."
 According to Fortune, "New Silk Route's original fundraising was for $2 billion (under the name Taj Capital) -- and [...] the first $600 million or so went into Galleon hedge funds."